Nobility: Asia

 A Maratha Durbar showing the Chief (Raja) and the nobles (Sardars, Jagirdars, Istamuradars & Mankaris) of the state.

 Illustration of Nair nobles in 18th century Kerala, India.
-The Nair caste was a martial nobility, similar to the Samurai of Japan.
+The Nair caste was a martial nobility.

 In Korea, royalty and yangban aristocrats were carried in litters called gama.
 A Korean gama, c.
 1890.

 An aristocratic family in Lhasa, Tibet in 1936.

 Emperor Farrukhsiyar Bestows a Jewel on a Nobleman.

 Indian subcontinent

 Maratha Peshwa Madhavrao II, surrounded by nobles in his court in 18th-century India.

 Historically Rajputs formed a class of aristocracy associated with warriorhood, developing after the 10th century in the Indian subcontinent.
-During the Mughal era, a class of administrators known as Nawabs emerged who initially served as governors of provinces, later becoming independent.
+During the Mughal Empire era, a class of administrators known as Nawabs emerged who initially served as governors of provinces, later becoming independent.
 In the British Raj, many members of the nobility were elevated to royalty as they became the monarchs of their princely states, but as many princely state rulers were reduced from royals to noble zamindars.
 Hence, many nobles in the subcontinent had royal titles of Raja, Rai, Rana, Rao, etc. In Nepal, Kaji (काजी) was a title and position used by nobility of Gorkha Kingdom (1559–1768) and Kingdom of Nepal (1768–1846).
 Historian Mahesh Chandra Regmi suggests that Kaji is derived from Sanskrit word Karyi which meant functionary.
-Other noble and aristocratic titles were Thakur, Sardar, Jagirdar, Mankari, Dewan, Pradhan, Kaji, etc.
+Other noble and aristocratic titles were Thakur, Sardar, Jagirdar, Mankari, Dewan, Mudaliar, Pradhan, Kaji, etc.

 The Twenty-Sixth Amendment of the Constitution of India, passed in 1971, abolished all noble privileges within the Republic of India.